AnthonyNGarcia/s3-and-elasticsearch-file-uploader/README.md

 # s3-and-elasticsearch-file-uploader

 This utility script is written in Python, making it cross-OS compatible.
-It will accept a story file (.txt), parse it for metadata, then upload the story file to S3 and the metadata to AWS Elastic Search.
+It will accept a story file (.txt) OR path to a folder (ending in a trailing slash) to recursively process all story files inside (.txt).
+Processing a story file entails collecting the metadata, then uploading the story file to S3 and the metadata to AWS Elastic Search.
 It ensures consistency between both, including rolling back in case of any issue.

 1. Set up your local environment to be able to run this script.
     - Configure the AWS CLI on your local machine.